1914: Belgium’s Dogs of War

 In the days before motor transport, and in a generally level country with few inclines, a dog was a cheap and effective way of transporting small items.
 A particular advantage was that, unlike horses or oxen, they could be kept easily in towns and, as omnivores, were low-maintenance as regards food.
 Dogs appear to have been widely used to draw small milk-carts and were popular subjects for postcards sold to tourists in the pre-1914 era.

-Postcard showing Belgian infantry on the march
+Postcard showing Belgian infantry on the march – with canine support

 The Belgian Army was also to make use of dogs for transporting light loads, being widely employed by machine-gun teams either for pulling the gun itself, or for moving ammunition and other necessities.
 Surviving photographs from 1914 show that these dogs went to war and one wonders how many were to survive.
 A particularly poignant aspect of these photographs is that one gets such a strong sense of trust and loyalty – even pride.
 These humble canine soldiers look proud of what they could do.